 Risk Summary

 Based on its mechanism of action, BLINCYTO may cause fetal harm including B-cell lymphocytopenia when administered to a pregnant woman [see Clinical Pharmacology (12.1)].
 There are no data on the use of BLINCYTO in pregnant women.
-In animal reproduction studies, a murine surrogate molecule administered to pregnant mice crossed the placental barrier (see Data).
+In animal reproduction studies, a murine surrogate molecule administered to pregnant mice crossed the placental barrier [see Data].
 Advise pregnant women of the potential risk to a fetus.

 The background rate of major birth defects and miscarriage is unknown for the indicated population.
 All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.